 A consultant is engaged in fulfilling pre-defined terms such as solving problems or underlying constraints.
-These terms are defined by a sponsor or stakeholder and usually the consultant is presented with a task after the need to solve a particular problem has already been identified.
+These terms are defined by a sponsor or stakeholder and usually, the consultant is presented with a task after the need to solve a particular problem has already been identified.

 Sometimes it is expected from a consultant to take care of the problems on their own and report the solution to the sponsor.
-More often however the consultant will prepare options of how to solve the problem and then discusses pro’s and con’s with the sponsor.
+More often, however, the consultant will prepare options of how to solve the problem and then discusses pros and cons with the sponsor.

-In rare cases a consultant is used to replace a management position temporarily until a long term replacement has been hired.
+In rare cases, a consultant is used to replace a management position temporarily until a long-term replacement has been hired.

 What does an Advisor do?

 An advisor has deep knowledge across multiple disciplines and has experience in working in several functions.
-The role of the advisor can be compared with a mentor or guide around a wide scope of subjects and differs categorically from the scope of a task specific consultant.
+The role of the advisor can be compared with a mentor or guide around a wide scope of subjects and differs categorically from the scope of a task-specific consultant.

 So in a compact format, what is the difference between a consultant and an advisor?

-- Consultants act retroactive, advisors act proactive
+- Consultants act retroactive, advisors act proactively

 - Both consultants and advisors can be either external or internal